 If you have a Windows computer or just switch to Mac, you might have some music in Windows Media Audio format, say WMA, a common audio format in Windows.
 These WMA files are possibly purchased on the Zune Media center of Microsoft or other music sites which are friendly to Windows users.
 And due to some right protection or other reasons, WMA files are temporarily unavailable for play on Apple products including Macs and iOS devices like new iPad, iPhone and iPod.
-But don’t worry, there is some solution to make WMA songs playable on Mac OS and iOS devices.
-Here take playing WMA on iPad for example.
+But don’t worry, here are some solutions to make WMA songs playable on Mac OS and iOS devices, and you can learn to play WMA on iPad.

-Method 1.
-If you are using Windows computer.
+Method 2.
+If you are using Windows computer

 Actually, iTunes for Windows has already support you to convert WMA to iTunes friendly format like MP3 directly.
 And once you can import your music into the iTunes software, it means you can also transfer WMA to iPad on the Windows computer.
 Here is how it works: